-New themes are developed each year, in response to a range of inspirations such as artists’ work, gallery visits, news events, and personal, practical explorations.
-Across the year students will have the opportunity to experiment within key themes of:
+New themes are developed each year in response to a range of inspirations and key concepts.
+All of our resources can be found online at artpedagogy.com.
+Across the year, students will have the opportunity to experiment within key themes of:

 Home learning tasks promote independent creative study and provide opportunities for students to prepare for, and reflect upon, key classwork themes.
 Home learning is set each week alternating between practical tasks and materials preparation or research activities.

-Creative development and practical activities are assessed regularly to inform planning.
-This is done through a range of assessment strategies, including one to one discussions and sketchbook looks, also peer and monitored group assessments.
+Creative development and practical activities are regularly assessed to inform planning.
+This is done through a range of strategies, including one to one discussions and sketchbook looks, also peer and monitored group assessments.
 Formal tracking grades are recorded across the school year in line with school policy.

 Computer Science will familiarise students with technology they can use to accelerate their learning in a safe and responsible way.